FastMap: Revisiting Structure from Motion through First-Order Optimization

 Abstract

 We propose FastMap, a new global structure from motion method focused on speed and simplicity.
-Previous methods like COLMAP and GLOMAP are able to estimate high-precision camera poses, but suffer from poor scalability when the number of matched keypoint pairs becomes large.
-We identify two key factors leading to this problem: poor parallelization and computationally expensive optimization steps.
-To overcome these issues, we design an SfM framework that relies entirely on GPU-friendly operations, making it easily parallelizable.
-Moreover, each optimization step runs in time linear to the number of image pairs, independent of keypoint pairs or 3D points.
-Through extensive experiments, we show that FastMap is one to two orders of magnitude faster than COLMAP and GLOMAP on large-scale scenes with comparable pose accuracy.
+Previous methods like COLMAP and GLOMAP are able to estimate high-precision camera poses, but suffer from poor scalability when the number of matched keypoint pairs becomes large, mainly due to the time-consuming process of second-order Gauss-Newton optimization.
+Instead, we design our method solely based on first-order optimizers.
+To obtain maximal speedup, we identify and eliminate two key performance bottlenecks: computational complexity and the kernel implementation of each optimization step.
+Through extensive experiments, we show that FastMap is up to 10 times faster than COLMAP and GLOMAP with GPU acceleration and achieves comparable pose accuracy.

 diagram